sunholo-data/sunholo-py/docs/blog/2024-10-22-subconscious-genai.md

 * To aid separation of these two message streams, create a callback for the user (conscious) and a callback for internal messages (subconscious).
 There is no real reason to restrict this to two, but let’s keep it simple until we see a need for more.
 * Let the models decide which stream to use.
 The cognitive architecture gains a free channel to send messages not intended for users (eg document metadata, download urls) and a channel for the end user.
 * An orchestrator or routing bot is useful for collating and deciding which messages go where.
 Function calling or agent frameworks work with this.
-* Consider agent hierachies and how much information is sent to each level.
-A sub-agent may only send/recieve what they need to function with no knowledge of the wider goal, or it could get more context so it can craft its answer better, and send back more information.
+* Consider agent hierarchies and how much information is sent to each level.
+A sub-agent may only send/receive what they need to function with no knowledge of the wider goal, or it could get more context so it can craft its answer better, and send back more information.
 Probably good reasons for both strategies.
 * Today's end user could in the future be a super-agent calling the same agent our current user needs.
 * Individual agents don't need to be super-smart to contribute to a wider system.
 Cheap/fast/dumb agents that do one thing well and in parallel with good messaging may outperform one expensive/slow/smart agent.
 * Monitor all messages effectively with evals, tracing, logs etc. and have an easy mechanism to move them between streams

 ## The ethics of GenAI subconscious messages

-One fear of the AI-led world is that machines will start to make decisions for us, in some neo-fascist world that does not value human diginity above other goals given to it or created internally by some twisted machine logic.
+One fear of the AI-led world is that machines will start to make decisions for us, in some neo-fascist world that does not value human dignity above other goals given to it or created internally by some twisted machine logic.
 Having oversight on the internal messaging of GenAI systems will in that case play a critical importance to how these systems interface with humans and societies.
 Measures such as GDPR and the AI Act in the EU are designed to never allow machines to change our fates without our knowledge.
-The abuses of power like this predates AI by millennia, but we have a chance now to put in place adequete transparency in a way we couldn't actually do before: bureaucrats deciding the fates of people behind closed doors and via whispered conversations should be much harder to monitor than AI systems that are inherently digital and so should be able to have all internal thoughts, subconscious or otherwise, recorded and available at some level.
+The abuses of power like this predates AI by millennia, but we have a chance now to put in place adequate transparency in a way we couldn't actually do before: bureaucrats deciding the fates of people behind closed doors and via whispered conversations should be much harder to monitor than AI systems that are inherently digital and so should be able to have all internal thoughts, subconscious or otherwise, recorded and available at some level.

 That GenAI models use neural networks that are essentially blackboxes in how they have assigned their internal weights should make it even more important to record and monitor every interaction that model creates in relation to human beings.
 For instance, every conversation can be saved to a private database, just in case.
 But beyond simple monitoring, that dataset is also the route to improving outcomes, as well as giving people the trust on what these systems think, do and say IF they have access, and its not kept private.

 ## Future trends up to GenAI societies

 And as I speculated about before, once we get to teams of agents then having an orchestrator agent with good leadership skills may be more important than a super-smart one.
-The ability to clearly define goals, keep the bots motiviated(!) and allocate workloads effectively, are all skills not necessarily found in STEM, but in management and people skills.
+The ability to clearly define goals, keep the bots motivated(!) and allocate workloads effectively, are all skills not necessarily found in STEM, but in management and people skills.

 I can see a future where just as software engineering gains abstractions (binary, assembly, system programming, dynamic etc) the agents we make today may in the future be just one cog in a much larger system e.g. [Multivac?](/docs/multivac/) :)  Having a route for deeply nested agents performing not just as single agents but groups, societies, companies and organizations with varying levels of internal and external messaging.

 If you have some thoughts about the above, please let me know on social media or otherwise, I'm keen to hear your perspective too.
-Have I stretched an analogy too far or can you see other applications of subsciousness in your GenAI system?
+Have I stretched an analogy too far or can you see other applications of subconsciousness in your GenAI system?
 Let me know!